pennmanor/LaptopCart/README.md

-Penn Manor Laptop Cart Binder Covers
+Penn Manor Laptop Binder Covers
 ==============
+This repository contains cover sheets and guidelines for student computer carts.

+These cover sheets and guideline pages are used on the ThinkPad and MacBook Carts throughout the Middle and Elementary Schools.

 About the code
 --------------